Boronia rubiginosa

-Boronia rubiginosa is a plant in the citrus family Rutaceae and is endemic to New South Wales in Australia.
+Boronia rubiginosa is a species of flowering plant in the citrus family Rutaceae and is endemic to New South Wales.
 It is a shrub with pinnate leaves that are paler on the lower surface, and up to three pale to bright pink, four-petalled flowers in the leaf axils.

 Description

 Boronia rubiginosa is a shrub that grows to a height of 2 m with more or less hairy branchlets.
 The leaves are pinnate with between three and seven elliptic to spatula-shaped leaflets that are paler on the lower surface.
 The leaves are 8-46 mm long and 4-35 mm wide in outline, on a petiole 1-12 mm long.
 The end leaflet is 4-23 mm long and 3-10 mm wide and the side leaflets are shorter and narrower.
 Up to three pale to bright pink, woolly-hairy flowers are arranged in leaf axils on a peduncle 2-8.5 mm long, the individual flowers on a pedicel 3-10 mm long.
 The four sepals are egg-shaped to triangular, 2-3 mm long, 1-1.5 mm wide.
 The four petals are 6-11 mm long and 3-4.5 mm wide.
 The eight stamens alternate in length with those near the sepals slightly longer than those near the petals.
 Flowering occurs from July to November and the fruit is a glabrous or densely hairy capsule 4-6 mm long and 3-3.5 mm wide.